wichmann-lab/python-psignifit/docs/examples/pooling_utilities.md

 Each block contains only very few trials.
 Thus the beta-binomial model cannot help much to correct for overdispersion.
 Furthermore the many lines of data slow psignifit down.

 By default *psignifit* pools only trials collected at the exact same stimulus level.
-We can pool the data manually to make each bloc contain all trials which differ by up to 0.01.
+We can pool the data manually to make each block contain all trials which differ by up to 0.01.

 ```{code-cell} ipython3